-Did you know that a recent study cited pets with routine dental cleanings and daily home dental care can add up to 4 years to their life?
+Did you know that a recent study discovered that adding routine dental cleanings and daily home dental care to your pet's routine can increase their life expectancy by up to four years?
 Periodontal disease is the most common infectious disease in dogs and cats.
 In fact, 85% of adult pets have some form of periodontal disease.
 If left untreated, that can mean pain, bad breath, and tooth loss for your pet.
 Chronic infection may invade the bloodstream and can cause not only a drain on your pet's immune system, but also heart, lungs, kidney, liver and bladder disease.

 Can you imagine not brushing your teeth every day?
 Yuck!
 We recommend daily teeth brushing for your pet.
-For those who don't have time (or for pet's who don't read this article or won't cooperate), we have alternative methods to aid in oral hygiene.
+For those who don't have time (or for pets who can't read this article and won't cooperate), we have alternative methods to aid in oral hygiene.
 Ask us about teaching your cats to brush their own teeth!

 After teeth are cleaned professionally here at Red Cedar Animal Hospital, we can apply a product called OraVet.
 OraVet Barrier Sealant creates an invisible barrier that prevents plaque and tartar-forming bacteria from attaching to the teeth.
 At home, you re-apply OraVet Plaque Prevention Gel once weekly.
 It takes less than 60 seconds to do.
 Merial just also released Oravet chews, which contains a product in them called Demopinol that breaks up the bacterial film that forms plaque and tartar.
 Follow the link to learn more.